SimMarkt/IdenMat/README.md

 ## Overview

-The pipeline uses the `PART_DESCRIPTION` field of the dataset to derive embeddings for each material (e.g., "Nickel Manganese Cobalt", "Lithium Iron Phosphate") based on textual co-occurrence patterns.
+The pipeline uses the `PART_DESCRIPTION` field of the dataset to derive embeddings for each material (e.g., "Lithium Cobalt Oxide") based on textual co-occurrence patterns.
 TF-IDF and cosine similarity are used to construct a similarity matrix, allowing the user to identify materials that are most closely associated with one another in practice.

 ---

 ## Approach

+The approach consists of two main stages: **Preprocessing** and **Modeling**.

 ### Preprocessing

 1. **Drop Duplicates**
    Duplicate rows are removed to ensure that the dataset contains only unique entries.

-2. **Impute `PART_DESCRIPTION` using `Fuse Material`**
+2. **Impute `PART_DESCRIPTION` using `CATHODE_MATERIAL`**
-   For entries where `PART_DESCRIPTION` misses a material but `Fuse Material` is available, the value from `Fuse Material` is added to `PART_DESCRIPTION`.
+   For entries where `PART_DESCRIPTION` misses a material but `CATHODE_MATERIAL` is available, the value from `CATHODE_MATERIAL` is added to `PART_DESCRIPTION`.
    More complex rule-based imputation is intentionally avoided to prevent introducing bias or noise into the TF-IDF representation.

 ---